alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_13be04d49d.jpg)

-- Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/import" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/import">Import Multisig Wallet</a>
+- Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/import" >Import Multisig Wallet</a>
 - Click on “Import Multisig”
 - You can now either build and/or sign transactions in that particular multisig